camercu/oscp-prep/CHEATSHEET.md

 Find-LocalAdminAccess
 # finds reachable shares on domain machines
 Find-DomainShare
-Find-DomainShare -CheckShareAccess # only list those we can access
+Find-DomainShare -CheckShareAccess|fl # only list those we can access
 # finds domain machines where specific users are logged into
 Find-DomainUserLocation
 # enumerates the members of specified local group on machines in the domain